Last Updated on 16 January 2026 by Cycloscope

 The Tallinn Card

-With the Tallinn Card, you can also travel free on public transport, have free admission to more than 40 museums and attractions (here the complete list), and at the Tallinn City Tour by bus.
-You can buy it here.
+With the Tallinn Card, you can also travel for free on public transport, get free admission to more than 40 museums and attractions (see the complete list), and take the Tallinn City Tour by bus.

-The Tallinn card is very convenient for those visiting on a weekend, whether it will be a long 3 days or a short two.
+The Tallinn card is very convenient for those visiting on a weekend, whether it’s a long 3-day trip or a short 2-day trip.

 Day trips from Tallinn, what is left of the Soviet Union

-Many of the things to see around Tallinn have to do with the recent history of occupation by the Soviet Union, which remains one of the main attractions of the country, at least in our opinion.
+Many of Tallinn’s sights relate to the recent history of Soviet occupation, which remains one of the country’s main attractions.
 We list the most famous below:

 Paldiski

-Today there are about 4,000 people living there and a redevelopment project is underway.
+Today, about 4,000 people live there, and a redevelopment project is underway.
 From here, ferries depart for Sweden, Finland, and Germany.
-It is an interesting visit from the historical point of view and if you are fascinated by this type of Soviet ghost town.
+It is an enjoyable visit from a historical perspective.
+The film Lilya 4-Ever was filmed here.

 Viivikonna

-The most famous Soviet ghost town in Estonia is located a little before Narva, towards the border with Russia.
+The most famous Soviet ghost town in Estonia is located just before Narva, near the border with Russia.

-It was a mining town built in Stalinist style in the 1950s and when Estonia was again independent, it cut off its water and electricity supply.
-The few remaining residents, Russians, escaped elsewhere and since then the city is in a state of neglect.
+It was a mining town built in the Stalinist style in the 1950s, and when Estonia regained independence, it cut off its water and electricity supply.
+The few remaining residents, Russians, escaped elsewhere, and since then, the city has been in a state of neglect.

 Rummu

-Near the homonymous village, to the west of Tallinn, is this underwater prison with an adjoining labor camp in the limestone quarry.
-It is still used during the summer by people going to bathe.
+Near the homonymous village, west of Tallinn, is an underwater prison with an adjoining labor camp in the limestone quarry.
+It is still used in summer by people going to bathe.

 Hara submarine base

-Close to the Lahemaa National Park, this is certainly one of the most visited attractions around Tallinn.
-It was built as a station for the demagnetization of submarines, so as to make them invisible to radar.
+Close to Lahemaa National Park, this is one of Tallinn’s most visited attractions.
+It was built as a demagnetization station for submarines to make them invisible to radar.

-This was also a military area forbidden to Estonian civilians and they do not have much information but it is a very particular and fascinating place.
+This was a military area forbidden to Estonian civilians, and little information is available, but it is a very particular and fascinating place.

 And why not take a ferry from Tallinn to Helsinki, Finland

-Here our guide about cycling in Finland with itineraries and tips
+Here is our guide about cycling in Finland, with itineraries and tips

-Did you find it useful?
+Did you find it helpful?
 Do you have more information or advice on Estonia and Tallinn?

 Share, comment, and follow up on social networks!